TheRealDeluxee/CaSa/readme.md

 3. Create `config.ini` in the root directory (see **Configuration File** section).
 4. Run the script: `python main.py`

-**Note**: This project is tested on a RockPi3 with Armbian OS and initiated over SSH.
-Using a mapped folder (e.g., Samba with `smb.conf`) allows easy editing of `config.ini`.
+**Note**: This project is tested on a RockPi3 with Armbian OS, initiated over SSH and using a mapped folder for editing the `config.ini`.

 ## Get a Pushover Message